electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	created 23 devices
 	created 0 fifos

 Now we are talking!
 Well... not really.
-I rebuildt the file system once again as I did before, the only difference now is file system size.
+I rebuilt the file system once again as I did before, the only difference now is file system size.
 However, the router is still stuck in a bootloop.
 A quick check confirmed that the size of the final flash image fits in the flash chip, so the file system size was not